Does Dairy Cause Inflammation?

 - This is the third systematic review published in the past three years indicating that dairy foods have a neutral to beneficial effect on inflammation.
 Here’s what the other two found:

 - A systematic review of over 50 clinical trials published in 2017 showed that dairy foods were associated with anti-inflammatory activity in study participants with metabolic disorders such as heart disease, stroke and type 2 diabetes.
 Further, both low- and full-fat dairy products, as well as fermented dairy foods (e.g., yogurt and cheese), displayed anti-inflammatory activity.

 - A second systematic review of randomized clinical trials published in 2019 reported similar results.
 Consuming milk or dairy products was not linked to inflammation in healthy subjects or those with metabolic abnormalities.
 The authors of this review stated regarding dairy foods that “the majority of the studies documented a significant anti-inflammatory effect in both healthy and metabolically abnormal subjects.”

-How to manage inflammation
+How to Manage Inflammation

 There are simple ways to combat chronic inflammation.
 Lifestyle choices like not smoking, stress management, regular exercise, getting a good night’s sleep, maintaining a healthy weight and eating well can help.

 The management of chronic inflammation is of the utmost importance to help reduce chronic disease risk.
 This should be one of the many reasons to increase the amount of dairy, fruits and vegetables in your diet.
-Learn how to make every bite and sip count by staring simple with MyPlate and you can read more in this article from Very Well Health.
+Learn how to make every bite and sip count by starting simple with MyPlate and you can read more in this article from Very Well Health.